Posted by Phil WisemanJan 22, 2019 9:17:51 AM

 If the balance is jostled too heavily in transit, it will be fixed upon arrival with the recalibration.
 But, in transit back to your facility, any jostling, temperature, humidity or air pressure change will undo the calibration that was just done.

 Calibration of precision balances in-house is the best route to take to continue with accurate and well-maintained machines.

 Properly spaced intervals between calibration are crucial to precise and accurate results.
 Calibration cycles can be determined by examining historical data of each particular machine or checking with your laboratories accreditation standards.

-Many laboratories have specific calibration procedure to follow, ensuring repeat accuracy and abiding by accreditation standards.
-Following your laboratories calibration standards will allow you to successfully calibrate your machine without the risks involved with movement.
+Many laboratories have specific calibration procedures to follow, ensuring repeat accuracy and abiding by accreditation standards.
+Following your laboratory calibration standards will allow you to successfully calibrate your machine without the risks involved with the movement.

 Phil Wiseman is Chief Marketing Officer at Alliance Calibration.
 He earned a B.S. in Chemical Physics from Centre College.
 Phil is an ASQ Certified Quality Auditor and ASQ Certified Manager of Quality/Organizational Excellence.